Major Parks and Gardens

 When is the best time to visit?

-Who is Murray Linton?
+Who was Murray Linton?

-How many roses are in the garden?
+How many roses are planted in the gardens?